A backward ergodic theorem along trees and its consequences for free group actions: Introduction

 \subsubsection{Hybrid setting}

 Our main result (\cref{intro:backward_erg:trees}) is a contribution to the ergodic theory of actions of finitely generated (semi)groups in both the pmp and null-preserving settings.
 As mentioned above, although \cref{intro:backward_erg:trees} is about a pmp transformation $T$, its orbit equivalence relation $E_T$ is generally not pmp, and assuming, as we may, that $E_T$ is null-preserving, the ergodic averages are weighted with the corresponding Radon--Nikodym cocycle.
-Furthermore, \cref{intro:backward_erg:trees} implies a forward ergodic theorem for the natural action of the free group $\F_r$ on its boundary (\cref{intro:forward_erg:boundary}), which is merely null-preserving.
-On the other hand, \cref{intro:backward_erg:trees} implies \cref{intro:forward_erg:trees}, which applies to pmp actions.
+Furthermore, \cref{intro:backward_erg:trees} implies an ergodic theorem for the natural action of the free group $\F_r$ on its boundary (\cref{intro:forward_erg:boundary}), which is merely null-preserving.
+On the other hand, \cref{intro:backward_erg:trees} also implies \cref{intro:forward_erg:trees}, which is about pmp actions.

-\subsection{A word on the proof of the backward ergodic theorem \texorpdfstring{(\cref{intro:backward_erg:trees})}{}}
+\subsection{A word on the proof of the backward ergodic theorem}

-The pointwise ergodic property equates the global condition of ergodicity with the local (pointwise) combinatorics of the action.
-Most known proofs of instances of the pointwise ergodic property implicitly or explicitly have a combinatorial part to them, manifested as a tiling or covering argument.
-In particular, the proofs by Keane and Petersen in \cite{KP} and Tserunyan in \cite{Tse} of the classical pointwise ergodic theorem explicitly feature a tiling argument.
-Tserunyan later formulated a tiling property that implies a corresponding pointwise ergodic theorem for any countable group along a sequence of finite sets, which was explicitly stated and used in \cite{BZ}.
-This tiling property is what allows us to deal with unbounded functions because one can tile arbitrarily well \textit{after} restricting the function to a very large set on which it is bounded.